zakigit1/ChatApp-LaravelAPI/README.md

 ### Development Setup
 1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a detailed description of your changes.

-### Issue Reporting
-- Use the [Issues](https://github.com/zakigit1/Chat-App-Laravel-API/issues) tab to report bugs or request features.
-- Provide steps to reproduce the issue and include relevant logs or screenshots.

 ---